 Volume 2, Chapter 5 discusses the stationary and mobile source air emissions that can potentially affect public health.
 USEPA and GEPA set and enforce these standards to protect public health.
 Currently, ambient air quality standards are met for all areas excepting the area surrounding the Piti and Tanquisson power plants.
-At each of these sites, a 2.2 mile (mi) (3.5 kilometer [km]) radius surrounding each plant has been designated as nonattainment for sulfur dioxide as a result of monitored and modeled exceedances in the 1970s.
-Since that time, changes have been made to these power generation facilities.
-In accordance with 40 CFR Parts 80 and 86, both plants were rebuilt, upgrading their emission controls in the 1990s.
-Based on these improvements, Guam has submitted a redesignation request to USEPA for the Piti area.
-The pending redesignation request shows that the Piti power plant is now in attainment.
-In addition, as both plants are located on the western side of the island and the trade winds blow persistently from east-to-west, the impact of the sulfur dioxide (SO2)emissions on the people of Guam from the power plants is reduced.
-Mobile sources, such as cars, are a minor contributor to SO2 emissions.
+At each of these sites, a 2.2 mile (3.5 km) radius surrounding each plant has been identified as non-attainment for sulfur dioxide.
 No other air quality issues have been identified that currently pose public health or safety risks from an air quality perspective.